-During 2019, non-management directors shall receive the following compensation as applicable to each particular director.
+During 2020, non-management directors shall receive the following compensation as applicable to each particular director.

-- 1. \$70,000 base compensation - 2. \$80,000 base compensation for the Chairman of the Board - 3. \$10,000 for the Chairman of the Compensation/Nominating Committee. - 4. \$20,000 for the Chairman of the Audit Committee - 5. \$5,000 for membership on each committee (not to be paid to the Chair of the committees) - 6.
+- 1. \$70,000 base compensation - 2. \$80,000 base compensation for the Chairman of the Board - 3. \$10,000 for the Chairman of the Compensation, Nominating Committee. - 4. \$20,000 for the Chairman of the Audit Committee - 5. \$5,000 for membership on each committee (not to be paid to the Chair of the committees) - 6.
 New independent Board members shall receive a one-time grant of \$20,000 in the form of restricted stock units.

-Base compensation is to be paid no more than 50% in cash; no Director is to receive more than \$50,000 in cash; that non-cash payments will be in the form of restricted stock units vesting equally in quarterly tranches over 12 months; and that payment will be made for each quarter in advance.
+Except for the Chairman, whose company rules prevent accepting equity, base compensation is to be paid generally no more than 50% in cash; no Director is to receive more than \$50,000 in cash; that non-cash payments will be in the form of restricted stock units vesting equally in quarterly tranches over 12 months; and that payment will be made for each quarter in advance.

-The table below sets forth our non-employee directors' compensation for the year ended December 31, 2019.
+The table below sets forth our non-employee directors' compensation for the year ended December 31, 2020.